Mospic/PL0_Compiler/README.md

 # PL0_Compiler
-This PL0 compiler program based on C/C++, which is the lab of principles &amp; technology of compiler design
+This PL0 compiler program is based on C/C++, which is the lab of principles &amp; technology of compiler design.